-British Rowing strongly believes in clean sport and works in partnership with UK Anti-Doping (UKAD) and our International Federation, FISA, to protect the integrity of our sport.
+British Rowing strongly believes in clean sport and works in partnership with UK Anti-Doping (UKAD) and World Rowing, to protect the integrity of our sport.

-The use of performance-enhancing drugs and other doping behaviour severely damages the legitimacy of sport and undermines the integrity of clean athletes.
+The use of performance-enhancing drugs and other doping behaviour severely damages the legitimacy of sport and undermines the integrity of clean rowers.

-British Rowing has adopted the UKAD Anti-Doping Rules.
-If you are involved in rowing at any level these rules apply to you, regardless of your age, or whether you are competing, coaching or supporting rowers.
+If you are involved in rowing at any level, and in any discipline, these rules apply to you, regardless of your age, or whether you are competing, coaching or supporting rowers.

 Clean Sport Workshops